Tongariro to Taumarunui: 65.5 km, 3 days

 - Trek’n’Travel – 221 Victoria St. Outdoor supplies.
 Has a register book for TA hikers and very knowledgeable staff.

-- Backpapckers Central – 846 Victoria St, as the name suggests, very central and is minutes way from the TA trail.
-Price includes breakfast.
+- Backpackers Central – 846 Victoria St, at the northern end of the CBD and 5 mins from Pak’nSave and Countdown supermarkets.
+Price includes a make-your-own breakfast.
 07 839 1928.

 - Eagles Nest backpackers – 937 Victoria St, slightly further north than Backpackers Central.
 No website?
 07 838 2704.